 Growing Vinca from seed

-Seeds will appear on flowers unless they’re deadheaded.
-Certain garden store varieties are hybrids and their seeds might not set or grow.
+Seeds often appear after flowers.
+Certain store-bought varieties are hybrids, their seeds might not set or grow.
 Nonetheless, if you do get seeds, it’s easy to sow vinca:

 - plant directly in the ground, two or three seeds in a shallow seed hole.